Houses in Multiple Occupation (HMOs)

 Apply for a licence

-Whilst the procedures required to issue a licence are fairly lengthy, we have tried to make the application process as easy as possible to understand.
-If you do not understand how to answer a question, please refer to the guidance notes for HMO applications below.
-For all enquiries please contact 01604 838585 or [email protected]
+While the procedures required to issue a licence are fairly lengthy, we have tried to make the application process as easy as possible to understand.
+Please refer to the NBC HMO Application Guidance Notes for further assistance:

 The Private Sector Housing fees and charges policy contains information on which licence fee is applicable to your application.